High-tech architecture

 Featured:

-High-tech architecture, or Late Modernism, is an architectural style that emerged in the 1970s, incorporating elements of high-tech industry and technology into building design.
-High-tech architecture appeared as a revamped modernism, an extension of those previous ideas aided by even more advances in technological achievements.
-This period serves as a bridge between modernism and post-modernism, however there remain gray areas as to where one period ends and the other begins.
-In the 1980s, high-tech architecture became more difficult to distinguish from other post-modern architecture.
+High-tech architecture, also known as Late Modernism or Structural Expressionism, is an architectural style that emerged in the 1970s, incorporating elements of high-tech industry and technology into building design.
+High-tech architecture appeared as a revamped modernism, an extension of those previous ideas helped by even more advances in technological advancements.
+This category serves as a bridge between modernism and post-modernism, however there remain gray areas as to where one category ends and the other begins.
+In the 1980s, high-tech architecture became more difficult to distinguish from post-modern architecture.
 Many of its themes and ideas were absorbed into the language of the post-modern architectural schools.

 Personal tools